status-im/nim-chronos/docs/src/tutorials/http_client/chapter6.md

 {{#shiftinclude auto:../../../examples/http_client/chapter6/src/uptimemon.nim:while_true}}
 ```

-Instead of a one off launch, we do the checks in an infinite loop.
+Instead of a one-off launch, we do the checks in an infinite loop.
+We wrap the entire loop in a `try..finally` block to ensure the session is always closed when the program stops.

 We've added an `echo` to denote the start of each cycle.